spidasoftware/schema/resources/v1/schema/calcdb/interfaces/README.md

 ## Saving a project - POST - `<baseURL>/<resource-type>`

-Let's start off by saving a project, by sending a POST request to "<base url>/projects".
+Let's start off by saving a project, by sending a POST request to `<base url>/projects`.
 We will need two parameters.
 The first is the api token, which is how CalcDB authenticates the user.
 The second is the project json.
 The api token parameter can be sent either in the url or the body, but the project json must be sent in the body, and the parameter name must be 'project'.

 For this example, we'll save the included example project at: v1/examples/spidacalc/projects/full_project.json